Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

 \tikzstyle{my-box}=[ rectangle, draw=hidden-black, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, ] \tikzstyle{leaf}=[ my-box, minimum height=1.5em, fill=CBBlue, text=black, align=left, font= , inner xsep=5pt, inner ysep=4pt, align=left, text width=45em, ] \tikzstyle{leaf2}=[ my-box, minimum height=1.5em, fill=purple!27, text=black, align=left, font= , inner xsep=5pt, inner ysep=4pt, ] \tikzstyle{leaf3}=[ my-box, minimum height=1.5em, fill=hidden-blue!57, text=black, align=left, font= , inner xsep=5pt, inner ysep=4pt, ]

-From an input granularity perspective, reward models can be categorized into two types: outcome reward models (ORMs), which evaluate the overall response, and process reward models (PRMs), which perform evaluations at the level of individual reasoning steps~\cite{uesato2022solvingmathwordproblems}.
+From the perspective of input granularity, reward models can be categorized into two types: outcome reward models (ORMs), which evaluate the whole response $\tau$, and process reward models (PRMs), which perform separate evaluation for each reasoning step $\tau_i$~\citep{uesato2022solvingmathwordproblems}.